snr-laboratory/snrlab-microfab-trial0/doc/EpoxyResistivityTestPCB/InitialKeithleytests.md

 # Initial Keithley Tests

 ## Objective
 To be able to collect data in the expected range of the given epoxies (i.e 10^12-15 ohm-cm range).
 Use the smu and configure the proper settings to best measure such high resistances.
+Expected resistance measurements should be in the 10^10 - 10^13 ohms.
+At 200V the expected current should be 10^-8 - 10^-11 amps.

 # MG Chemicals 832HD Measurements 3/24/25 - Without Shielding Box Lid